My acne treatment history

 With further research at the UCSF medical library I learned that 2.5% benzoyl peroxide is just as effective as 5%, so I hesitatingly switched.
 Just like the medical studies said, my skin stayed clear and was less dry.

-As I continued to read success stories that people emailed to me, I decided more people needed to know about it so I bought Acne.org.
-Continually asking myself how I can help people led me to make a larger size 2.5% benzoyl peroxide and more recently a cleanser and moisturizer.
+As I continued to read success stories that people emailed to me, I decided more people needed to know about this regimen so I bought Acne.org.
+Continually asking myself how I can help people led me to make a larger size 2.5% benzoyl peroxide and more recently a cleanser, moisturizer and a 10% glycolic acid.
 It feels great helping people avoid the aimless experimentation I had to go through for so many years.

 -Dan